Manual therapy: Efficacy

 In 2018, the Journal of Orthopaedic & Sports Physical Therapy stated that due to the wide range of issues with various parts of the body and different techniques used, as well as a lack of modeling behavior, it can be difficult to tell just how effective manual therapy can be for a patient.

 More recent research published in 2024 explained that historically, traditional manual therapy had no basis deeming it an effective modality for treatment of musculoskeletal diseases and pain.
 This faulty modality was centered around the clinician's palpation, patho-anatomical reasoning, and technique specificity.
 The previously known manual therapy is shifting into a highly effective modern day physical therapy, which is not dependent on perfect palpation, and rather utilizes a patient-centered care model.
 Based on clinical trials and current data, modern day manual therapy is deemed effective when used in conjunction with other modalities for patients suffering with musculoskeletal diseases.
 The modern practice of manual therapy is centered around values such as safety, comfort, efficiency, communication, and patient-centeredness.
-Through this new approach, clinicians are encouraging their patient's to assess their outcomes and progress and reevaluate their pain, thereby aligning the practice of manual therapy with the holistic approach to healthcare.
+Through this new approach, clinicians are encouraging their patients to assess their outcomes and progress and reevaluate their pain, thereby aligning the practice of manual therapy with the holistic approach to healthcare.

 Results for migraines, headaches, and asthma are mixed due to a lack of clinical trials, though at least one article states that manual therapy is effective for asthma.

 Manual therapy was shown to be effective for treating back pain, with trigger point therapy being used for myofascial pain, and manual manipulation for lower back pain.

 The therapeutic pressure relieves pain and increases range of motion.
-While patient's may complain of muscle soreness post treatment, this effect is expected and it is not deemed adverse.
+While patients may complain of muscle soreness post treatment, this effect is expected and it is not deemed adverse.